-The product order backlog as of October 27, 2012 was \$128 million as compared to \$137 million as of October 29, 2011 and \$164 million at the end of first quarter of fiscal 2013.
-Historically, our backlog varies due to the timing of large orders and customer delivery schedules for these orders.
-The backlog increased from one year ago in our Transportation and Schools and Theatres business units and decreased in our Commercial, Live Events and International business units.
+The product order backlog as of January 26, 2013 was \$149 million as compared to \$121 million as of January 28, 2012 and \$128 million at the end of second quarter of fiscal 2013.
+Historically, our backlog varies due to the seasonality of our business, the timing of large orders, and customer delivery schedules for these orders.
+The backlog increased from one year ago in our Commercial, Live Events, Schools and Theatres and International business units and decreased in our Transportation business unit.

 Backlog is not a measure defined by U.S. generally accepted accounting principles, and our methodology for determining backlog may vary from the methodologies used by other companies in determining their backlog amounts.
-Our backlog is equal to the amount of net sales expected to be recognized in future periods on standard product and contract sales that are evidenced by an arrangement, with prices that are fixed and determinable and with collectability reasonably assured.
+Our backlog is equal to the amount of net sales expected to be recognized in future periods on standard product and contract sales that are evidenced by an arrangement, with prices that are fixed and determinable and with collectability being reasonably assured.
 Arrangements in our backlog may be canceled, modified or otherwise altered.
 Lead times for orders in our backlog can range from a week to several years.
-Most standard product lead time is less than 8 weeks, but large contracts can range from twelve weeks to more than a year.
+Most standard product lead time is less than eight weeks, but large contracts can range from 12 weeks to more than a year.
 Thus, overall backlog is not directly indicative of sales in future quarters.